PabloLevit/nccn-guideline-pipeline/README.md

 This project requires environment-specific configuration (e.g., email credentials).

-For security reasons, sensitive files such as `secrets.json` are not included in this repository.
+For security reasons, sensitive files are not included in this repository.

 To run the tracker, you will need to create your own configuration file with the required credentials.